CAEP

 CAEP Accountability Measure 2: Satisfaction of Employers & Involvement

 The University launched Alumni Job Satisfaction and Job Placement or “AJPS”, which we have administered annually in the fall semester since 2013, asks questions of the previous year’s graduates.
-The College of Education (EDHS) added “supplemental” questions for education department graduates to the survey in Fall 2018, and it has gone out twice—to 2017-18 and 2018-19 graduates.
-The AJPS is disaggregated by program response.
-Our Early, Middle, and Exceptional Education program (EMEE, College of Education) has data.
-The programs Education shares with other colleges for content preparation includes content course work in the college of Arts, Humanities, and Social Sciences and the College of Science and Technology for grades 7-12 content areas in Art, English, Biology, Chemistry, and Math are included in the 2017-18 results.
-The complete data for Alumni Job Satisfaction and Job Placement or “AJPS”, can be found at Alumni Job Placement Surveys and Senior Exit Surveys (Requires Login) (Requires login).
+The College of Education and Human Services added “supplemental” questions for education department graduates to the survey in Fall 2018, and it has gone out several times since.
+The programs Education shares with other colleges for content preparation includes content course work in the college of Arts, Humanities, and Social Sciences and the College of Science and Technology for grades 7-12 content areas in Art, English, Biology, Chemistry, and Math are included in the 2023-24 results.

 -

-CAEP Accountability Measure 3: Abilities of Completers to Meet Requirements
+CAEP Accountability Measure 3: Ability of Completers to Meet Requirements

 Abilities of Completers to meet licensing (certification) and any additional state requirements; Title II (initial & advanced levels)